Skip to content

 ]

-Meta.of(...) accepts existing mappings or keyword arguments, and you can combine builders—for example, Meta.of(kind="dataset").with_last_updated(timestamp) returns a new instance with the timestamp recorded.
-When no metadata is provided, Haiway uses the singleton META_EMPTY, so you can always compare with identity checks.
+Meta.of(...) accepts either an existing mapping or keyword arguments, and you can combine builders.
+For example, Meta.of(kind="dataset").with_last_updated(timestamp) returns a new instance with the timestamp recorded.
+When no metadata is provided, Haiway uses the shared Meta.empty, so Meta.of(None) is Meta.empty.

 To inspect metadata added through annotations, read it from the resolved attribute definition: